fbpx

 Flyr livery on Boeing 737-800 aircraft

-Regular Norwegian flyers are no stranger to this aircraft.
+Regular Norwegian flyers were no stranger to this aircraft.
 Boeing 737-800 aircraft provided the backbone of Norwegian's extensive short-haul fleet for many years.
 Other European airlines including Ryanair also use the Boeing model.

 “It's an aircraft that we in management have a lot of experience with.
-Also there is simulator capacity in Norway and crew and mechanics with ample experience and competence,” said Flyr founder Erik G. Braathen.
+Also there is simulator capacity in Norway and crew and mechanics with ample experience and competence,” said Flyr founder Erik G. Braathen at the time of the announcement.

 About David Nikel